Pay a Bill

 Not too keen on New Year’s resolutions?
 Instead, pick one of the following worthy goals, and do your best to stick with it.
 Here’s to becoming your best self in 2023!

 Reboot Your Diet: Reassess what you eat.
 Do you feel fatigued midday, bloated, or have digestive issues?
 This could be a result of what you are eating.
 Use a food journal to track what you are consuming and have a support system in place.
 Take a moment to think about your eating habits and patterns with a nonjudgmental mindset.
 What are your stumbling blocks?
 Try listing out several ways to improve your habits: eat more vegetables, consume fewer sugary foods, practice less snacking while watching late-night TV, try eating more mindfully.

 Stay Hydrated: Proper hydration is a year-round requirement for a healthy body.
 Plain water isn’t the only thing you can turn to though:

-Stay in Touch: COVID has forced many of us to social distance or self-quarantine from our loved ones and friends.
-During 2020, you may have lost touch with people.
-It’s good for your health to reconnect with them.
-Research shows that people with strong social ties live longer than those who don’t.
+Stay in Touch: Research shows that people with strong social ties live longer than those who don’t.
 In a technology-fixated era, it has never been easier to stay in touch.
-Make it a goal to reach out to a loved one weekly – schedule a Zoom date or plan a socially distanced visit.
+Make it a goal to reach out to a loved one weekly – schedule a Zoom date, a phone call or a coffee.